Behind the Music of Becky Pepper _ Trombone

 Becky' Teaching Ethos

 Becky is the specialist trombone and euphonium teacher at the Elms Juninior school, amongst others and is particularly interested in working with ensembles in her teaching settings.
-She is fortunate to be the low brass tutor for the Birmingham Schools Concert Orchestra.
+She is fortunate to be the low brass tutor for the Birmingham Schools Concert Band.
 She encourages all of her pupils at the appropriate standard to audition for ensembles such as these in their local area and nationally, to enhance their musical lives and meet new people.
 She aims to be an advocate for raising the profile of brass, especially amongst girls and those from less advantaged backgrounds.
 Whilst she is a low brass specialist, she has also taught trumpet/cornet and French horn to a high level.

 Becky has supported her students through their academic music studies and encourages teaching theory alongside instrumental learning.
 She has played with and prepared students for auditions and GCSE and A Level recordings.
 She also cares about students looking for a pathway into continuing their music in higher education, either at university or conservatoire, or just as a hobby alongside a different degree or apprenticeship.

 On a personal level, Becky aims to always be patient but firm and tries to treat her pupils with kindness, encouragement, and respect.
 She aims to lead them to see their own potential and become confident musicians and young people, as well as leading their own learning and practice.

 Becky has undertaken Child Safeguarding Training and holds a current DBS check.